Profile: Former Gambian President Yahya Jammeh

 "I will not bow down before anybody, except the almighty Allah and if they don't like that they can go to hell," he said.

-Mr Jammeh is known for expressing bizarre views.
+Mr Jammeh was known for expressing bizarre views.
 In 2007, he claimed that he could cure Aids with a herbal concoction - a view condemned by health experts.

 Later, he also claimed that he could cure infertility among women.

-Mr Jammeh is also known for his virulent opposition to gay rights, having once threatened to behead gay people.
+Mr Jammeh was also known for his virulent opposition to gay rights, having once threatened to behead gay people.